Toyota Corolla (E140): Asia

 In Pakistan, the E140 Corolla was launched in August 2008.
-It was offered in 4 trim levels: XLi, GLi, Corolla Altis and Corolla Diesel.
+It was offered in four trim levels: XLi, GLi, Corolla Altis and Corolla Diesel.
 The facelift version was launched in April 2011.

 The XLi is offered with Toyota's 85 hp, 1.3L 2NZ-FE engine.
 Pakistan was the only market to use the 2NZ-FE in the Corolla.
 This model does not have airbags, ABS or power windows.
 It is only offered in two colours, black and white.

-The GLi is offered with the same 1.3L engine as the XLi but it comes equipped with ABS, and power windows.
+The GLi is offered with the same 1.3-litre engine as the XLi but it comes equipped with ABS, and power windows.
 No airbags are offered on this model.
 Metallic colours are available in the GLi.

-The Corolla diesel has 2 trim levels: Corolla 2.0D and the Corolla 2.0D Saloon.

-The Corolla 2.0D comes equipped with Toyota's 1989 2C engine which produces 74 hp.
+The Corolla diesel has two trim levels: Corolla 2.0D and the Corolla 2.0D Saloon.
+The Corolla 2.0D comes equipped with Toyota's 1974 cc, 2C engine which produces 74 hp.
 The model does not have airbags, ABS or power windows.
 It is only offered in two colours: black and white.

 The Corolla 2.0D Saloon has the same engine as the Corolla 2.0D.
 The model is only available with a 5-speed manual.
 The 2.0D Saloon comes equipped with alloy rims, side skirts, optitron speedometer, wooden inserts in the interior and a single driver side airbag.
 Optional extra on the model is the sunroof.

 The facelift for the Corolla was launched on 11 April 2011.
 Initially only the XLi and GLi trims were available, with modifications to the front and rear lights, front grill, and bumpers, along with a revised interior colour scheme.
 The 1.8L model with the 1ZZ-FE engine was ceased and was replaced with the 1.6L model with the 1ZR-FE engine producing 122 bhp.
 The facelift Altis was launched in May 2011.
 The Altis comes with wood grain panel inserts in the interior, optitron speedometer, 5-spoke alloy rims, fog lamps, power windows, power seats, ABS with EBD, driver side SRS airbag and a 6-speed (forward) manual transmission.
 Optional on the Altis is a 4-speed super ECT automatic transmission and sunroof.

 The GLi model is also offered with a 4-speed super ECT automatic transmission and the 1.6L 1ZR-FE engine.
 This version of the GLi is the same as the 1.3L GLi, albeit with the 1.6L engine and the 4-speed ECT automatic transmission, hence making it very similar to the Altis, save for the alloy rims and the wooden inserts in the interior.